Mike96Angelo/Bars/docs/diff-patch-render.md

 As we can see there is a dynamic path that is created straight form the root to the part of the template that changes.

-after the initial render all subsequent renders use just the dynamic sub set of the tree.
+After the initial render all subsequent renders use just the dynamic sub set of the tree.

 dynamic sub set:
 ```javascript